Csaba Elthes: Teaching style

 In his teaching, Elthes stressed balance and footwork, and treated fencing as an intellectual pursuit as well as an athletic one.
 When teaching, he often gave very few verbal instructions, indicating that the student should attempt to strike by exposing a potential target, or illustrating the weakness of a student's attack with a well-placed stop-cut.

-The Hungarian school of instruction practiced by Elthes was famed for discipline, sarcasm and competitiveness, but always making it clear that there was respect between teacher and student (as exemplified by Elthes frequently calling students "Mr. Sir" (pronounced "Meester Sore" due to his heavy Hungarian accent), which tended to create fierce loyalty.
+The Hungarian school of instruction practiced by Elthes was famed for discipline, sarcasm, and competitiveness, but always making it clear that there was respect between teacher and student (as exemplified by Elthes frequently calling students "Mr. Sir" (pronounced "Meester Sore" due to his heavy Hungarian accent), which tended to create fierce loyalty.

 Students got more instructor time the better their performance.
-Former student and longtime friend of Elthes, Robert Blum noted "Occasional verbal insults were received as gratuities!"
+Former student and longtime friend of Elthes, Olympian Robert Blum noted "Occasional verbal insults were received as gratuities!"

 Personal courage and disregard for discomfort were also part of the formula; for very advanced students, Elthes sometimes gave lessons without a mask, and nearly all serious students were disciplined by being hit with a sabre, sometimes hard enough to draw blood; Danny Bukantz' son Jeff, a student from the 1970s, notes "I think I may have been the only student that Csaba didn't hit.
 I always thought it might have been because my father was his dentist".

 Peter Westbrook quit working with Elthes after three months in 1972, unwilling to tolerate the maestro's teaching style.
+He initially found Elthes to be intimidating, saying: "Csaba's theory is discipline with pain.
+Never a compliment, usually belittlement.
+I was stunned."
+It went beyond unkind words: "I thought he was crazy.
+Then he started hitting me in the legs with his sabre every time I made a mistake, and I was wearing short pants, too.
+He said, 'I want you to associate mistakes with pain.` And then, whack, whack, whack.
+Right across the thighs.
+Then I knew he was crazy."

 The following year, Westbrook began working with Elthes again, and Elthes no longer struck him, coaching him to his first of 13 US National Sabre titles in 1974.

-Of him, Westbrook wrote; "Csaba believed in me and worked me like a dog, goading me, inspiring me, always pushing me beyond what I thought I could or would do.
+Of him, Westbrook wrote; Csaba believed in me and worked me like a dog, goading me, inspiring me, always pushing me beyond what I thought I could or would do.
 I was lucky to have had 8 years with Csaba in his prime before his stroke in 1980.
 The stroke paralyzed his right hand so he taught w/his left until he recovered some use in his right.
 Csaba came to love New York and his life here in the U.S., he went back to Hungary every year on vacation to visit his daughters from his first wife and family, but New York was his home.
-He never lost that formality between us, just the one time (May 1977) when he punctured my throat by accident, the only time I have ever seen him cry or drop his formality with me."
+He never lost that formality between us, just the one time (May 1977) when he punctured my throat by accident, the only time I have ever seen him cry or drop his formality with me.